GaryAB/Solax-Power-Meter/Manual/Using the script as an embedded system.md

 This modifies the script slightly, including adding a twenty-second delay at startup to allow the GUI on the Raspberry Pi to fully boot up and connect to WiFi.

-Next, open the command line window and type the following:
+Next, open the command line window on the Raspberry Pi and type the following:

 >sudo nano /etc/xdg/lxsession/LXDE-pi/autostart